 To illustrate these points, I will provide the reader with a general overview of my personal approach to my writing career, and how it assists me with measuring my writing worth.

-I have reached a point in my writing career that I now publish on average, one short fiction piece per month.
-Where at first I published my stories in ‘for the love’ market, now I am selling my stories in the middle market range, a few in pro.
-These are clear markers that publishers like my work, and view them as suitable for the reading public.
-My stories improved because I wrote a lot, got them critiqued in my group (and others), and I paid attention to what editors and reviewers wrote about my work.
+I have reached a point in my writing career where I now publish on average, one short fiction piece per month.
+Whereat first I published my stories in ‘for the love’ market, now I am selling my stories in the middle market range, a few in pro.
+These are clear markers that publishers like my work, and view as suitable for the reading public.
+My stories improved because I wrote a lot, got them critiqued in my group (and others), and paid attention to what editors and reviewers wrote about my work.

-For other authors there can and will be other routes to take, versus my short fiction mode.
-I will say, however, that if there is a clear and helpful marker for assessing worth of writing for a beginning writer, it is the short fiction market.
-I would recommend it, if an author is amenable to short fiction writing.
+For other authors, there can and will be other routes to take, versus my short fiction mode.
+I will say, however, that if there is a clear and helpful marker for assessing the worth of writing for a beginning writer, it is the short fiction market.
+I would recommend it if an author is amenable to short fiction writing.